Clara Admin Suite for practice owners

 Privacy-safe proof strategy

-Synthetic screenshots labeled illustrative
+Illustrative screenshots labeled clearly

-Sample workpapers with fake-but-realistic rows
+Sample workpapers with realistic example rows

 Use sample payroll calculation support, exception lists, source-backed workpapers, and audit-friendly operating records that demonstrate shape and rigor without production payroll rows.

-Founder/operator credibility
+Founder credibility

 Setup and review path